 🌡️Storage

-Store this chocolate cake recipe at room temperature in a airtight container for up to 3 days, if you are using a non-perishable frosting (like my Chocolate Frosting (without butter) Freeze it in a sealed container for up to 3 months if it lasts longer than that!
+Store this chocolate mayonnaise cake recipe at room temperature in an airtight container for up to 3 days (if it lasts that long), if you are using a non-perishable frosting.
+Store it in the fridge if you're using perishable frosting.

 👪 Serving Size